-WASHINGTON – In a span of two weeks, Florida endured two hurricanes, forcing immigrant communities to overcome storm preparations and recovery hurdles amidst language barriers, infrastructure challenges and a pervasive distrust of law enforcement.
+WASHINGTON – In a span of two weeks, Florida endured two hurricanes, forcing immigrant communities to overcome storm preparations and recovery hurdles amid language barriers, infrastructure challenges and a glaring distrust of law enforcement.

-According to a report by American Immigration Council, a Washington-based advocacy group, about 21.6 percent of Florida’s residents are foreign-born, and 9.9 percent of its U.S.-born residents live with at least one immigrant parent.
+According to a report by American Immigration Council, a Washington-based advocacy group, 21.6% of Floridians were not born in the U.S. and nearly 10% of those who were have at least one immigrant parent.

-Ahmed Gaya, director of the Climate Justice Collaborative at the National Partnership for New Americans (NPNA), said that immigrant communities can be vulnerable to natural disasters due to several factors.
-Many live in flood-prone areas with poor drainage mechanisms, and these regions often lack political influence, leading to underinvestment in climate resilience efforts.
+Ahmed Gaya, director of the Climate Justice Collaborative at the National Partnership for New Americans (NPNA) said there are an abundance of factors causing immigrants to be more susceptible to natural disasters’ impacts.
+First of all, many life in flood-prone areas that have poor drainage mechanisms.
+To make matters worse, these regions typically lack political capital and investments to climate resiliency efforts.

 “When it comes to preparation, very little of the information about disaster preparation is in a language accessible to limited English proficiency speakers.
 We find that a lack of language access, even in things like emergency warnings and evacuation orders, is a major concern for a lot of our residents,” Gaya said.